State Rep. Sheila Klinker

 Klinker lives in Lafayette with her husband, Victor.
 They have three children and five grandchildren.

-Rep. Sheila Klinker has pushed legislation improving all levels of education, prenatal substance abuse initiatives, First Steps for children 0 to 2, preschool disability services for children 3 to 5, guardianship issues, veterans issues, protection and advocacy issues, as well as most recently authoring legislation to create Lifelong Learning Accounts for low-income working adults pursuing education or job training.
+State Rep. Sheila Klinker has pushed legislation improving all levels of education, prenatal substance abuse initiatives, First Steps for children under 3 years of age, preschool disability services for children 3 to 5, guardianship issues, veterans issues, protection and advocacy issues, as well as most recently authoring legislation to create Lifelong Learning Accounts for low-income working adults pursuing education or job training.

 - The Lifetime Achievement Award; Arc of Indiana